-As of and for the fiscal years ended January 31, 2016 and 2017, no customer represented 10% or more of net accounts receivable or revenue.
+As of and for the fiscal years ended January 31, 2016 and 2017 and the three months ended April 30, 2017 (unaudited), no customer represented 10% or more of net accounts receivable or revenue.

 Allowance for Doubtful Accounts

 We perform initial and ongoing evaluations of our customers' financial position, and generally extend credit without collateral.
 We determine the need for an allowance for doubtful accounts based upon various factors, including past collection experience, credit quality of the customer, age of the receivable balance, and current economic conditions, as well as specific circumstances arising with individual customers.
 Trade receivables are written off against the allowance when management determines a balance is uncollectible and we no longer actively pursues collection of the receivable.